* This is the Consumer Version. *

 Sometimes a person’s doctor recommends participation in a clinical trial.
 This recommendation is particularly common for people who have cancer.

 Trial recruitment ads run routinely in most major newspapers and on many local radio stations.
 Some local newspapers and newsletters now publish dedicated weekly sections listing clinical trials.
 Many communities have one or more research centers that consumers can call directly to get information or to get on a mailing list.
-Almost all clinical trials are listed at
+Almost all clinical trials are listed at www.clinicaltrials.gov , a web site sponsored by the NIH.
+Some web sites help match people to specific trials.
+For example, the NIH has an internet-based registry called Research Match , which people can use to connect with researchers seeking participants for their studies.
+CenterWatch is another service that contains thousands of trials that are currently enrolling people.

 Some people find it tedious to participate in a trial, especially if it lasts many months or requires frequent visits to the research site or frequent blood tests.
 Some trial protocols require participants to regularly telephone the trial nurse to report symptoms or to keep a medical diary at home as a condition of remaining in the trial.

 Some trials are delayed, canceled by the sponsoring organization, or even stopped early once underway because certain participants do not fare well while taking or receiving the experimental treatment.
-Delays or cancellations can be hugely disappointing to people whom the treatment brings relief.
+Delays or cancellations can be hugely disappointing to people to whom the treatment brings relief.
 Also, after a clinical trial has ended, participants may no longer have access to an experimental treatment that was providing a real benefit.

 Deciding whether to participate in a clinical trial is an important and complicated decision.
 Both risks and benefits must be carefully considered.